ymdt142/Devops/README.md

 # Devops
+File->Image->Container
+We get Image from dockerhub or image repository to create an container.

 1. Why Docker is light weight?
 Difference between docker and vm box?
 Docker is light weight becasue it share the resources with the host OS.